Nikki Haley rises in New Hampshire

 Christie also defended himself after a recent editorial in the conservative publication National Review calling for him to drop out, insisting during an appearance on CBS’s “Face the Nation” Sunday that he still has a path forward.

-Meanwhile, Trump still holds a sizeable lead over Haley, DeSantis and Christie in both early state and national polling despite facing four separate indictments and facing scutiny for some of his more recent remarks, including vowing last month to “root out the Communists, Marxists, Fascists, and Radical Left Thugs that live like vermin within the confines of our Country.”
+Meanwhile, Trump still holds a sizable lead over Haley, DeSantis and Christie in both early state and national polling despite facing four separate indictments and facing scrutiny for some of his more recent remarks, including vowing last month to “root out the Communists, Marxists, Fascists, and Radical Left Thugs that live like vermin within the confines of our Country.”

 Tom Rath, a former New Hampshire attorney general, argued that the Haley campaign needed to articulate what comes next after the Granite State, expressing uncertainty about how well she will perform in her home state of South Carolina.